oasis-tcs/dps/contributions/dpkemp/docs/im-summary.md

 2. **Language Independent** - an information modeling language defines information in a way that is representation-independent both within a process and when stored or communicated among processes.
-Because an IM is requirements-focused, a single specification applies to many processing environments and data formats and ensures that they deliver equivalent results.
+Because an IM is requirements-focused, a single specification applies to many processing environments and data formats, ensuring that they can deliver equivalent results.

 <img src="images/im-concept.jpg" width="360">